amysiu1028/amysiu1028/README.md

 🧘🏻‍♀️ Currently working on: Angular, Tailwind, Circle CI, Webscraping, Rails Recently completed projects on: Express.js, knex.js, PostgreSQL

+Project highlights:
+NaturEscape Project | ~50 hours
+Tech Stack: HTML5, CSS3, SCSS, Lottie Web, Visual Studio Code, GitHub, NPM, Vercel, Cypress
+- NaturEscape is a self-designed solo project, featuring an application for users to explore parks and historic sites.
+Users can click to view more details about each location.
+- The application is responsive and optimized for various screens, including iPads, phones, and laptops.
+- It incorporates tabindex to enhance the user interface.
+Utilizing front-end technologies like React, React Router, and SCSS, NaturEscape showcases my self-motivation and dedication to creating a user-friendly web application centered around nature and history.

+Rancid Tomatillos Project, Group Project | ~50 hours Tech Stack: HTML5, CSS3, React, Visual Studio Code, GitHub, NPM, Cypress, React Router
+- Designed a web application akin to Rotten Tomatoes that allows users to browse through a curated collection of movies, view detailed information about each movie, watch trailers or clips, and access reviews.
+- Sourced data using fetch calls to an external API
+- Implement useState, useEffect, cypress testing, responsive design, and both GET and POST fetch requests.

+Ventures, Solo Project | 30 hours | Repo
+Tech Stack: JavaScript, CSS, HTML, Mocha/Chai, NPM, Webpack, js-datepicker
+- Developed an app for travelers to track their past, upcoming, and pending trips, booked through a travel agency.
+- User data is sourced using fetch calls to an API running on a local server
+- Includes implementation code, unit tests, DOM updates, and both GET and POST fetch requests

+FitLit, Group project | 80 hours
+Tech Stack: JavaScript, CSS, HTML, Mocha/Chai, NPM, Webpack, js-datepicker, interact js
+- Created an application to help users see their fitness and health data, goals, and milestones.
+- Focused on javascript, accessibility, APIs, and pioneered interact.js for user UI rearrangement.

 <br>

 <div id="footer" align="center">